High-net-worth individual: Markets

 Certain products cater to the wealthy, whose conspicuous consumption of luxury goods and services includes, such as: mansions, yachts, first-class airline tickets and private jets, and personal umbrella insurance.
 As economic growth has made historically expensive items affordable for the middle-class, purchases have trended towards intangible products such as education.
 In the United States, concierge medicine is an emerging trend as of 2017.

 Banking and finance

-Most global banks, such as Barclays, BNP Paribas, Citibank, Credit Suisse, Deutsche Bank, HSBC, JPMorgan Chase, and UBS, have a separate business unit with designated teams consisting of client advisors and product specialists exclusively for UHNWI.
+Most global banks, such as Barclays, BNP Paribas, Citibank, Deutsche Bank, HSBC, JPMorgan Chase, and UBS, have a separate business unit with designated teams consisting of client advisors and product specialists exclusively for UHNWI.
 These clients are often considered to have characteristics similar to institutional investors because the vast majority of their net worth and current income is derived from passive sources rather than labor.
 By 2006, asset managers working for HNW individuals invested more than £300 billion on behalf of their clients.
 These wealth managers are bankers who in 2006, earned multimillion-pound salaries and owned their own companies and equity funds.
 In 2006, a list of the 50 top investment bankers was published by the Spear's Wealth Management Survey.